How it works

 The money: a 1% fee, split three ways

-WORDBANK's entire ongoing economy runs on one source: a 1% fee on ETH flowing through the official WORD/ETH trading pool on Uniswap.
-No emissions, no inflation, no treasury unlocks — fees or nothing.
+WORDBANK's entire ongoing economy runs on one source: a 1% fee on every trade through the official WORD/ETH pool on Uniswap.
+The fee is always taken in ETH, and a permanent, hardcoded split sends it three ways — there is no admin lever to re-weight it:

 | Slice | Goes to | Purpose |